 Making an appointment

-To make an appointment in Rotterdam, click on the website (NL) on the red button labelled ‘afspraak maken’ on the Rotterdam municipal website.
+To make an appointment in Rotterdam, click on the website and follow the steps on the Rotterdam municipal website.
 Having trouble with the Dutch website?
-Call +31 (0)10 2671625 to make an appointment by phone, or contact the Rotterdam Expat Centre for assistance.
+Call +31 (0)10 2671625 to make an appointment by phone.

 When should I make the appointment?